Fraud Protection Services

 - Other customer errors.
 Cardholder claims poor customer service, unwanted recurring payments, authorization errors, faulty product fulfillment or other Merchant errors with respect to Cardholder’s purchase.

-- Shipping address change after Bolt’s last purchase approval.
-If any order details such as shipping address change after a transaction is last approved via the Bolt Services at the time of purchase, the transaction is an Excluded Transaction.
+- Delivery details changed after Bolt’s last purchase approval.
+If any order details such as shipping address are changed outside of the address change review workflow after a transaction is last approved via the Bolt Services at the time of purchase, the transaction is an Excluded Transaction.

 - Force-Approve and Allowlist transactions.
 Bolt rejected the transaction, but Merchant force approves.
 Merchant creates an Allowlist pre-approving certain End Users’ transactions.